DeathlyPlays/Exiled/README.md

 After you install version 6.6.0, every other time you will have to do "nvm use 6.6.0", then "node app.js" as usual to startup your server.<br>
 <b>Developers:</b><br>
 Insist - Main developer of Exiled files, Sysop.<br>
+Volco - Fixes errors, implements features, Sysop.<br>
 HoeenCoder - Sysop, Bug fixes, Mechanic assistance.<br>
-Mewth - Developer, Sysop.<br>
+Mewth - Developments, Sysop.<br>
-AlfaStorm, Ashley the Pikachu, and Stellation - Development.<br>
+AlfaStorm & Ashley The Pikachu - Minor developments.<br>
 Zarel - The main workspace we used to begin Exiled off of.<br>
 <b>Retired Developers</b><br>
-Volco - Fixed errors, and implemented features, Former System Operator.<br>
-Sukesha - Former co-owner, HTML developments.<br>
+Sukesha - Former co-owner, HTML developments, and CSS creator.<br>
+Alpha Hawk - Former Developer.<br>
 <b>Thanks for reading!
 Hope you enjoy these codes, that are possible thanks to the above listed.</b>